HOME • SEARCH • EMAIL • ABOUT

 Dinochloa dielsiana Pilger

-The species is by no means certainly distinct from Schizostachyum diffusum (Blanco) Merr. which is the common "bikal."
+The species is distince from Schizostachyum diffusum (Blanco) Merr. which is the common "bikal."

 Botany

-Bikal-boboi is an endemic bamboo with a sprawling and scandent habit.
-Stems are about 3 cm in diameter, and widely branched.
-Leaves are linear, about 2 cm long and 2 cm wide, with rounded base.
+Bikal-boboi is an endemic bamboo, sprawling and scandent habit, from a short woody rhizome to 20 - 25 meters tall.
+Culms are about 20-25 millimeters in diameter, and widely branched.
+Leaves are linear, about 2 centimeters long and 2 centimeters wide, with rounded base.
 Inflorescences are diffused, with long slender branches.
 Spikes are somewhat compressed.
 Fruit is a nutlet in a leathery rind which bears a slender point.

 Distribution